-We ensure the longevity of our impact by partnering closely with institutions that have a vested long-term interest in the country, including domestic and international governments, local healthcare institutions (public, private, and faith-based), international non-profit organizations, U.S.-based hospitals and private companies conducting business in Tanzania.
+We ensure the longevity of our impact by partnering closely with institutions that have a vested long-term interest in the country, including domestic and international governments, local healthcare institutions (public, private, and faith-based), international and local non-profit organizations, U.S.-based hospitals and private companies conducting business in Tanzania.

 The Catholic University of Health and Allied Sciences (CUHAS) is in Mwanza, Tanzania, and is one of Tanzania’s seven medical schools country-wide.
 CUHAS educates ~2,400 healthcare students from the certificate level to post-graduate degree level.
 CUHAS has worked in partnership with Touch since 2004, when Touch helped support CUHAS’ inaugural class of 10 medical students.
 CUHAS is a flagship institution of Touch’s Treat & Train Network.
 On this site, we refer to CUHAS and Bugando Medical Centre collectively as “Bugando”.

 Bugando Medical Centre (BMC) is a 900-bed referral and teaching hospital in Mwanza, Tanzania.
-As one of Tanzania’s four largest hospitals, it serves 17 million people throughout the Lake Zone.
+As one of Tanzania’s four largest hospitals, it serves 17 million people throughout the Lake Zone Region.
 Touch and BMC have worked in partnership since our inception in 2004 and it is a flagship institution of our Treat & Train Network.
 In addition to providing patient care, BMC has training programs for nurses, including an eLearning program.

 Sengerema Council Designated Hospital (SCDH), formerly known as Sengerema Designated District Hospital, is a 300-bed Catholic hospital that offers public services to over 700,000 people in the Sengerema district.
 SCDH joined our Treat & Train Network in 2013 and was the first hospital to host our external clinical rotations for healthcare students.
 SCDH attends over 10,000 births per year and, in 2014, was the first hospital to pilot and implement our Mobilizing Maternal Health program.

 Shinyanga Regional Hospital is a government owned 300-bed hospital serving a catchment area of over 1.5 million people.
 Shinyanga has been a part of Touch’s Treat & Train Network since 2014 and is now hosting external clinical rotations for Bugando students as well as implementing our Mobilizing Maternal Health program for the Shinyanga region.